ychan05/p00-Luigi-AO4-he-they/README.md

 ## Roster
 ---
--  Yat Long Chan - Project Manager
+-  Yat Long Chan - frontend + some backend
-- Brian Wang - Developer
+- Brian Wang - backend + some frontend

 ## Description of app
 ---